 Journal and pen

 We never remember as much of a holiday as we think we will.
 Anyone who has ever kept a journal will tell you how surprised they can be when reading over a past entry to discover things they had completely forgotten.
-For most of us a visit to the Annapurna region will mean encountering people, animals, views and experiences that are so different from our daily lives.
+For most of us, a visit to the Annapurna region will mean encountering people, animals, views and experiences that are so different from our daily lives.
 Who knows what thoughts and ideas we’ll have that are worthy of writing down for later reflection?
-We recommend packing just a very small journal and a pen so that you can ensure your best insights from the Annapurna trek home with you.
+Bring a small journal and pen so you can capture your most meaningful reflections from the Annapurna trek to take home with you

 Annapurna map